owdna/owdna.github.io/README.md

 # Administration/Deployment

 This archival site is hosted directly out of this repository via Github pages.
-The gh-pages branch is live.
+The history branch is live.
+The gh-pages branch was the active branch before oldwestdurham.org started pointed to webnode around the end of 2020.